 Every VA loan, including refinancing loans, includes a funding fee, which goes to the Department of Veterans Affairs.
 This is to protect taxpayer dollars and offset any losses that result when someone defaults on a VA loan.

 Save money on your funding fee by making a larger down payment.

-This set fee is lower for first-time home buyers and regular military members than for reservists, National Guard members and repeat home buyers.
+This set fee is lower for first-time home buyers and regular military members than for reservists, National Guard members and repeat home buyers, and it’s waived for veterans with service-related disabilities.
 The funding fee rate decreases as you put more money down.
 The funding fee ranges from 1.25 percent to 2.4 percent of the total loan amount and decreases as you put more money down.

 Your funding fee can be combined with your loan, which would add money to your monthly payment, or it can be paid in cash separately.
 In exchange for paying this fee, VA loan borrowers are not required to pay for mortgage insurance.

 What is the maximum VA loan amount?

 For qualified borrowers, there is no maximum VA loan amount that you can apply for.
 However, there is a limit on how much money the VA will guarantee.
 This can vary from state to state, but the standard VA loan limit in 2018 was $453,100, an increase of $29,000 from 2017.
 The maximum amount guaranteed in 2018 was $679,650 in certain areas of the country.